dialpad/dialtone-legacy/docs/guides/getting-started/installation.md

 ---
 title: Installation
-desc: A quick start guide to adding Dialtone to your project.
+desc: A quick start guide to add Dialtone to your project.
 prev:
-  text: About - Contributing
+  text: Utilities - Word break
-  link: /about/contributing
+  link: /utilities/typography/word-break.html
 ---

-## Adding Dialtone To Your Project
+## Adding Dialtone to your project

 To take advantage of Dialtone's customizations, classes, and variables in your project, you will want to install Dialtone via <a href="https://www.npmjs.com/" target="_blank">npm</a>.